System FR as Foundations for Stainless: Examples of Program Verification and Termination Checking

 In the annotated version of {\tt constant} from Figure~\ref{fig:constant}, the notation $\Stream{\tt X}(n)$ stands for streams of elements in {\tt X} which are {\tt n}-non-diverging.
-The type of {\tt constant} then states that constant can be called with any (ghost) parameter {\tt n} to build an {\tt n}-non-diverging stream.
+The type of {\tt constant} then states that constant can be called with any (erasable) parameter {\tt n} to build an {\tt n}-non-diverging stream.
 Since parameter {\tt n} is computationally irrelevant, this proves that the erased version of {\tt constant} returns a non-diverging stream.
-At the moment, while our formalization fully supports streams, but we have not made Scala frontend modification for parameters such as $n$ to parse the functions given above.
-Instead we construct them internally in our tool as syntax trees.\iftoggle{arxiv}{}{\footnote{We give in the additional material a file name `Streams' that shows all of our stream examples as pretty-printed by our tool.}}